k-Rohit/Resume-Reader/README.md

    - Splits the text into sentences based on full stops.
    - Concatenates the sentences with a newline after each.

-### Additional Functionality:

-- **extract_sections_with_dates(resume_text):**
-  - Identifies sections within the resume text that contain dates.
-  - It uses regular expressions to match dates in the format "Month Year" or just "Year".
-  - Sections with dates are extracted along with the corresponding date range.

 ### Visualizations and Configuration:

 - **colors:** Defines a dictionary containing colors for different named entities.